awsdocs/amazon-ec2-user-guide/doc_source/UsingAlarmActions.md

 ## Adding Stop Actions to Amazon CloudWatch Alarms<a name="AddingStopActions"></a>

 You can create an alarm that stops an Amazon EC2 instance when a certain threshold has been met\.
 For example, you may run development or test instances and occasionally forget to shut them off\.
 You can create an alarm that is triggered when the average CPU utilization percentage has been lower than 10 percent for 24 hours, signaling that it is idle and no longer in use\.
-You can adjust the threshold, duration, and period to suit your needs, plus you can add an Amazon Simple Notification Service \(Amazon SNS\) notification, so that you receive an email when the alarm is triggered\.
+You can adjust the threshold, duration, and period to suit your needs, plus you can add an Amazon Simple Notification Service \(Amazon SNS\) notification so that you receive an email when the alarm is triggered\.

 Instances that use an Amazon EBS volume as the root device can be stopped or terminated, whereas instances that use the instance store as the root device can only be terminated\.